Saint George's Day (Spain)

-Saint George's Day (San Jorge in Castillian/Spanish and Sant Jordi in Catalan) is celebrated annually on April 23.
+Saint George's Day (San Jorge; Sant Jordi) is celebrated annually on April 23.
+It is a significant day in several parts of Spain.
+The same date is also World Book Day, which was originally a Spain-only celebration (Día del libro).

 Andalusia

-Saint Geroge's day is not celebrated in Andalusia.
+Saint George's day is not celebrated in Andalusia.

 Aragón

-In 1978 Aragón officially declared April 23 as a celebration for San Jorge and titled it "Dia de Aragón".
-Day of Aragon commemorates the Battle of Alcoraz, when Huesca was conquered by the Aragonese army and where San Jorge allegedly appeared to the Christian forces at a critical moment in the battle, aiding them to victory for the "True Faith".
+In 1978 Aragón officially declared April 23 as a celebration for San Jorge, the patron of Aragon, and titled it "Dia de Aragón".
+Day of Aragon commemorates the Battle of Alcoraz, when Huesca was conquered by the Aragonese army and where San Jorge allegedly appeared to the Christian forces at a critical moment in the battle.

 Cantabria

 The town Viérnoles in Cantabria celebrates several days of "Las Fiestas de San Jorge" at the end of April and or beginning of May.

 Extremadura

 Each year Extremadura celebrations focus on the Christian reconquest of the city of Cáceres.
 Festivities include the "burning of the dragon" and dramatizes re-enactments of the battles between Christians and Muslims.
 In addition, there is a procession to the shrine of the Virgin of La Montaña, a bonfire competition, and a search for two golden eggs hidden in Cáceres.